Advising is central to the program. Students in need of advising have a number of options:

 Review the extensive advising information on this website.

-Contact your assigned faculty adviser and set up an appointment.
-Advice may be given in person, via e-mail or over the phone.
+Contact your assigned faculty adviser and set up an appointment ( in person, via e-mail or over the phone).

 M.A.
-TESOL students preparing for Advancement To Candidacy (ATC) can view that advising section for additional information and relevant forms.
-Also in that section is information that will help with the capstone preparation process as the capstone proposal is due at the time of ATC.
+TESOL students preparing for Advancement To Candidacy (ATC) please view advising section below (includes capstone preparation process as the capstone proposal is due at the time of ATC).

 For serious academic concerns, including academic probation, please contact the program coordinator (firstname.lastname@example.org).